Restoring Growth and Prosperity

-This crisis is an opportunity to accelerate change, to redefine, to improve, to reengineer, and to rebuild better.
-This crisis is a call to action for the Government, to change the way it does business.
+Puerto Rico is in crisis, and this crisis is an opportunity to accelerate change, to improve, to reengineer, and to rebuild.
+This crisis is a call to action for the Government to change the way it conducts business.

 Focus on Implementation and Government Efficiency

-One-year delay in most categories of government rightsizing to allow the Government to focus its efforts in Fiscal Year 2021 on the implementation of reforms and efficiencies.
+One-year delay in most categories of government rightsizing to allow the Government to focus on the implementation of reforms, and on efficiencies.

-- This pause in rightsizing includes maintaining the subsidies to the University of Puerto Rico and to the municipalities at current Fiscal Year 2020 levels
+- The pause in rightsizing includes maintaining the subsidies to the University of Puerto Rico and to the municipalities at the fiscal year 2020 levels

-For the upcoming fiscal year 2021, the Fiscal Plan establishes priorities to assure better delivery of essential services:
+The Certified Fiscal Plan establishes priorities to ensure better delivery of essential services: